 Enrol Now: Autism & Dyslexia Awareness Training

 To begin with, you need to decide what level of training you want to complete.
 If you’re looking to specialise in autism right from the start, you’ll want to pick a degree in autism, applied behaviour analysis, or special education.
 While some employers are only looking for a bachelor’s degree, many will expect you to be trained to a master’s degree or higher, so it’s important to consider this when picking your degree.
 As we mentioned above, you can also pick a more general but related degree such as childhood development, child psychology, psychology, or counselling.
 After completing this degree, you can then complete additional specialist training which focuses on autism and how to become a Certified Autism Specialist.
 Whatever training path you choose, it’s important to note that before you can practise as a Certified Autism Specialist, you will need to become board certified by passing the Behaviour Analyst Certification Board exam.
-Enrol Now: Autism Awareness- CPD Approved Video Course1.
+Enrol Now: Diploma in Autism1.
 Select Your Training

 Once you have completed your training, you’ll want to start looking for jobs.
 You may want to narrow down the area you’re looking to work in.
 For example, if you’ve always dreamed of working in an educational setting, you may want to only apply for jobs in this field rather than applying for a more general Certified Autism Specialist role.2.
 Start Applying for Jobs

 It can be hard to start off on a new career path if you don’t have a lot of experience in your chosen career field.
 If you’re looking to get more experience of working with autistic people, then you may want to see if there are any local places which you can volunteer with.
 This could be things like support groups, autism charities, or youth groups.
-Not only will this enrich your CV, but it will allow you to get some real-world experience of working with autism before you land your first paid job.\3.
+Not only will this enrich your CV, but it will allow you to get some real-world experience of working with autism before you land your first paid job.3.
 Get Experience

 How much you make as a Certified Autism Specialist will differ depending on what role and setting you to choose to work in.
 However, as a rough idea of your earning potential if you explore how to become a Certified Autism Specialist, here is what you can expect to earn.